brigiari/brigiari/README.md

 ## Hi there!
-My name is Gloria and I am MD, resident in Medical Statistics and PhD student in Biostatistics and Clinical Epidemiology @ University of Padova
+My name is Gloria and I am MD, specialist in Medical Statistics and PhD student in Biostatistics and Clinical Epidemiology @ University of Padova
 Dep.
 Cardiac, Thoracic, Vascular Sciences and Public Health
 Unit of Biostatistics, Epidemiology and Public Health